 Real clear politics, I think.

-Anyway, um, I'm fascinated by what the Democrats are going to do when Trump is being so successful and they've got nothing going on.
+Anyway, I'm fascinated by what the Democrats are going to do when Trump is being so successful and they've got nothing going on.

 So I sort of made a list of all the things that they can do.

-Like, what are they gonna do?
+Like, what are they going to do?

-What are they gonna complain about now?
+What are they going to complain about now?

-I mean, half of their energy was about uh this and just went away in the most satisfying way.
+I mean, half of their energy was about this and just went away in the most satisfying way.

-So um I'm fascinated that they're uh that Hitler did the peacemaking that nobody else could do, and they have to explain why they've been calling him Hitler, whereas the public now clearly sees Trump as the peacemaker in chief.
+And they have to explain why they've been calling him Hitler, whereas the public now clearly sees Trump as the peacemaker in chief.

-So that their entire authoritarian Hitler thing just turned into, well, okay, we have to admit that Trump being Trump is why this got done.
+So their entire authoritarian Hitler thing just turned into, well, okay, we have to admit that Trump being Trump is why this got done.

 You know, I've been saying for a while, authoritarian, that's not bad.

-Don't we want an authoritarian as long as they're on our side, and he's clearly on our side?
+Don't we want an authoritarian as long as they're on our side?

-Anyway so here are the Democrats strategies that they have left.
+Anyway, so here are the Democrats' strategies that they have left.

 Do you think that has the same spice and energy now as it did a week ago?

-Because Trump's, like I said, Trump's strong man authoritarian approach is exactly what got us these good results.
+Because Trump's, like I said, Trump's strongman authoritarian approach is exactly what got us these good results.

-We all observed it working, and they're gonna have a whole demonstration against the thing we all observed working, which is Trump bullying people that needed to be bullied, and uh so I think the whole no kings thing, since it doesn't have an objective, you know, they they just put it in the category of see, we're fighting Trump.
+And so I think the whole no-kings thing, since it doesn't have an objective, they just put it in the category of, see, we're fighting Trump.

 Can you see?